 1st Energy | Standing Offer – Single Rate | $2,860.00 | $2,860.00 | None | None |

-The prices and information provided above are based on a house with two to three adults with no air conditioning, no controlled load or pool and in the postcode of 5000 and are accurate as of 3 December 2024.
+The prices and information provided above are based on a house with two to three adults with no air conditioning, no controlled load or pool and in the postcode of 5000 and are accurate as of 6 March 2025.
 Data sourced from the Australian Energy Regulator (AER).
 Plans and prices are subject to change.

 In South Australia, you’ll be charged for electricity through supply charges and usage charges.
 Supply charges go towards maintaining the network and transporting energy to homes and businesses.
-Usage charges are what you pay, for the energy you use.
+Usage charges are what you pay for the energy you use.

 As a customer in South Australia, the following electricity tariffs may be available to you: